rust-lang/book/src/appendix-04-useful-development-tools.md

 ## Automatic Formatting with `rustfmt`

 The `rustfmt` tool reformats your code according to the community code style.
-Many collaborative projects use `rustfmt` to prevent arguments about which style to use when writing Rust: everyone formats their code using the tool.
+Many collaborative projects use `rustfmt` to prevent arguing about which style to use when writing Rust: everyone formats their code using the tool.

 To install `rustfmt`, enter the following: